Anatomy & Physiology

 In nursing, it's all about naming and defining parts of the body, and knowing where they are, and how to identify them by direction.

-In the medical field, you will learn directional terms like distal, and proximal (far & close) and will be able to properly identify where something is in relation to something else.
+In the medical field, you will learn directional terms like distal, and proximal (away from & close to) and will be able to properly identify where something is in relation to something else.

 Physiology is defined as "a branch of biology that deals with the functions and activities of life or of living matter (such as organs, tissues, or cells) and of the physical and chemical phenomena involved."